Must Dos and Nice to Haves: Performance Reviews and Continuous Improvement?

 Or figuring out an Electronic Health Record…

 Is your organization taking steps to free up time for improvement?
-Is that a better approach than making Lean, Kaizen, or other continuous improvement methods into a hated mandatory activity, just like budgeting or annual reviews?Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Is that a better approach than making Lean, Kaizen, or other continuous improvement methods into a hated mandatory activity, just like budgeting or annual reviews?What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.